mthek10/cs3700/Assignment1/README.md

 Overview:

-Reads in parameters for neu_id, host_ip, port
+Reads in parameters for neu_id, host_ip, port using argsparse Creates socket
-Creates socket
 Connects to socket using parameters
 Sends Initial HELLO message